 Warming Mats/Incandescent Christmas Lights: You don’t have to have warming mats for germination, but it sure helps to speed up the process.
 Warmth is essential to get those seeds sprouting.
 You can also zigzag the strands of incandescent Christmas lights (not the LED type) under your seed trays and plug them in each night.

 So there you have it, the basics for seed starting.
-Tune in January 13th for our Starting Seeds Part 2: Prepping, and Maintaining Through Germination, then follow up January 2oth with Starting Seeds Part 3: Hardening Off Transplants and Garden Prep.
+Be sure to check out Starting Seeds Part 2: Prepping, and Maintaining Through Germination, and Starting Seeds Part 3: Hardening Off Transplants and Garden Prep.

 ~The Happy Gardener, Lisa Mulroy